Astera-Finance/astera/tests/echidna/README.md

 611. ✅ `transferFrom()` must decrease allowance.
 612. ✅ `approve()` must never revert.
 613. ✅ Allowance must be modified correctly via `approve()`.
-614. ✅ Force feeding assets in MiniPools or AToken6909 must not change the final result.
+614. ✅ Force feeding AToken6909 in MiniPools or AToken6909 must not change the final result.
-615. 🚧 Force feeding aToken or AToken6909 in MiniPools or AToken6909 must not change the final result.
+615. ✅ `approveDelegation()` must never revert.
+616. ✅ Allowance must be modified correctly via `approve()`.
-616. 🚧 A user must not hold more than total supply.
+617. ✅ A user must not hold more than total supply.
-617. 🚧 Sum of users' balances must not exceed total supply.
+618. ✅ Sum of users' balances must not exceed total supply.
-618. 🚧 `approveDelegation()` must never revert.
-619. 🚧 Allowance must be modified correctly via `approve()`.

 ## Admin entry points